reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.9.4 =
+* Modified:   Woohoo!
+Nearly fully responsive.
+Yanked out all SMOF and NHP field customizations.
+Lots of little fixes on all browser screens.
+This will also greatly benefit Metaboxes and other areas of Redux.
+* Fixed:      In dev_mode panel CSS was being loaded 2x.

 = 3.2.9.3 =
 * Fixed:      Typography color picker bleeding under other elements.  #1225
 * Fixed:      Hint icon_color index error from builder.  #1222